mbwatson/flask-cms/README.md

 ## To Use

-Clone this repo, and fire up your python development server by executing `python main.py` and pointing your browser at `localhost:5000`.
-You'll need to `pip install` the following packages: `markdown`, `pathlib`, and `flask`.
+Clone this repo, and fire up your python development server by executing `python main.py`.
+Then point your browser at `localhost:5000`.
+You'll also need to `pip install` the following packages: `markdown`, `pathlib`, and `flask`.